PolSust/BasketballTeam/README.md

 # BasketballTeam
-## Mobile application created in 1 week using Angular, Ionic and FireBase
+## Mobile application created in 1 week using Angular, Ionic and Firebase

 This is an app created for a fictional basketball team.